There are tons of things to prepare when you are at the early stage of your business and you will need all the help you can get.

 Tip: Do not give up your full control especially on specific areas of operation that you know too well.

-7. What types of employers should I hire?
+7. What types of employees should I hire?

 Most agency owners are used to controlling every aspect of their business and this is a hard habit to break.
 However, as your company expands you have to learn to delegate tasks and leave some of the works you used to do to your employees.